CallMeJaja/STORE-CLI/README.md

-# J-STORE: Your One-Stop E-commerce Solution
+# J-STORE: Your Command-Line E-commerce Application

-J-STORE is a command-line e-commerce application built with C++.
-It provides a platform for users to browse products, manage their shopping carts, and complete purchases.
-Administrators can manage products, categories, and user accounts, as well as access various reports for business insights.
+J-STORE is a command-line e-commerce application built with C++ for managing users and their transactions.
+It currently uses JSON files for data persistence.
+Future development will include product and category management and expanded administrator capabilities.

 ## Features